PascalBod/lm20.1-esp32-eclipse/README.md

 [Configure a launch target](https://github.com/espressif/idf-eclipse-plugin#configuring-launch-target) for the board.
 Build the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin#compiling-the-project).

 Flash the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin#flashing-the-project).
-Right after having requested the flash operation, hold down BOOT button on the board, hold down EN, release EN, release BOOT.
+If the console shows that the flash operation does not start right after having requested it, hold down BOOT button on the board, hold down EN, release EN, release BOOT.

 TBD: check why the LED does not flash.